 The initial impetus for each of my paintings is a dress from a particular designer in a particular historical time.
 As I was growing up I caught glimpses of high fashion in magazines, but clothes for personal expression were inaccessible to me.

-My process is both performative and reflective; I move back and forth between mark-making and editing in order to reach a final composition.
+My process is both performative and reflective; In addition to the initial impulse arising from dresses, I often paint my own body and press it upon the canvas, moving back and forth between mark-making and editing in order to reach a final composition.
 Many layers are applied over a highly textured surface.
 The chosen marks remain and edited marks are folded hidden into the layers.